Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model: MSSM-Seesaw Type-III model

 The type-III formula has two contributions as shown in equation (\ref{eq:neutrino mass_W_B}), one arising from the $SU(2)_L$ singlet ($\propto Y_{B}$) and the other arising from the $SU(2)_L$ triplet ($\propto Y_{W}$) part of the superpotential respectively.
 Thus, in this situation, the calculation of Yukawa couplings is more complicated.
-It can be simplified by the following approximation: As we suppose universal masses and couplings at the GUT scale, we find that the seesaw scale is still quite high.
-Therefore, we can suppose that $Y_B \simeq Y_W$ and $M_B \simeq M_W$ at the seesaw scale.
-So, we can write the equation (\ref{eq:neutrino mass_W_B}) as follows \cite{Abada2011, PhysRevD.83.013003, Seesaw3, Hirsch2011, BASSO2013698}:
+It can be simplified by supposing $Y_B \simeq Y_W$ and $M_B \simeq M_W$ at the seesaw scale.
+Hence, the equation (\ref{eq:neutrino mass_W_B}) can be written as follows \cite{Abada2011, PhysRevD.83.013003, Seesaw3, Hirsch2011, BASSO2013698}: